-- 1. Assistance with eating, bathing, dressing, personal hygiene, and other ADLs; - 2.
+- 1. Assistance with eating, bathing, dressing, personal hygiene, and other activities of daily living (ADLs); - 2.
 Assistance with the preparation of meals; - 3.
-Housekeeping chores including bed making, dusting, and vacuuming, and other ADLs that are incidental to the care furnished or which are essential to the health and welfare of the Participant rather than the Participant's family; - 4.
-Health maintenance activities including bowel and bladder routines, ostomy care, catheter care, wound care, and range of motion exercises; - 5.
+Housekeeping chores including bed making, dusting, and vacuuming, and other activities of daily living that are incidental to the care furnished or which are essential to the health and welfare of the Participant rather than the Participant's family;

+- 4. Health maintenance activities including bowel and bladder routines, ostomy care, catheter care, wound care, and range of motion exercises; - 5.
 Routine wellness services to enable adequate nutrition, exercise, keeping of medical appointments, and all other health regimens related to healthy living activities.